-Mr. Simmons was elected as our vice chairman of the board, president and chief executive officer as of January 1, 2023; on December 31, 2022 he was our president, and he is one of our named executive officers only for 2022.
-Ms. Samford is one of our named executive officers only for 2021 and 2022.
-Mr. Graham retired as our vice chairman of the board and chief executive officer effective December 31, 2022.
+Mr. Simmons was elected as our vice chairman of the board, president and chief executive officer as of January 1, 2023; on December 31, 2022 he was our president, and he is one of our named executive officers only for 2022 and 2023.
+Robert D. Graham retired as our vice chairman of the board and chief executive officer effective December 31, 2022.
+Mr. Sunny is one of our named executive officers only for 2023.

-The amounts shown in the 2022 Summary Compensation Table as salary for each named executive officer represent the portion of the fees we and our subsidiaries paid to Contran pursuant to certain ISAs with respect to the services such officer rendered to us and our subsidiaries.
+The amounts shown in the 2023 Summary Compensation Table as salary for each named executive officer represent the portion of the fees we and our subsidiaries paid to Contran pursuant to certain ISAs with respect to the services such officer rendered to us and our subsidiaries.
 The ISA charges disclosed for Contran employees who perform executive officer services for us and our subsidiaries are based on various factors described in the Compensation Discussion and Analysis section of this proxy statement.
 Our management development and compensation committee considers the factors described in the Compensation Discussion and Analysis section of this proxy statement in determining whether to recommend that our board of directors approve the proposed aggregate ISA fee from Contran to us and our privately held subsidiaries.
 As discussed in the Compensation Discussion and Analysis section of this proxy statement, our management development and compensation committee does not consider any ISA charge from Contran to any other publicly held sister company or subsidiary of ours, although such charge is separately reviewed by the management development and compensation committee of the applicable company.
-The components of salary shown in the 2022 Summary
+The components of salary shown in the 2023 Summary